frictionlessdata/frictionless-py/docs/guides/transform-guide.md

 ### Metadata Matters

 There are plenty of great ETL-frameworks written in Python and other languages.
-As we mentioned earlier, we use one of them (PETL) under the hood.
+We use one of them (PETL) under the hood (described in more detail later).
 The core difference between Frictionless and others is that we treat metadata as a first-class citizen.
 This means that you don't lose type and other important information during the pipeline evaluation.

 ### Data Streaming